widelands/widelands-website/README.txt

 Getting the homepage to run locally is best supported using virtualenv and pip.
 Install those two tools first, either via easy_install or via your local package manager.
 To get the sources you will need to install git.
-Finally you are going to need the build dependencies for numpy, which will be compiled as a part of getting the dependencies for the website.
-Go and install them all.

 Example:
 On Ubuntu, installing all required tools and dependencies in two commands:

    $ sudo apt-get install python3-virtualenv python3-pip git libmysqlclient-dev
-   $ sudo apt-get build-dep python3-numpy
+   $ sudo apt-get build-dep

+On Mac, you might need something like:

+   $ brew install mysql libmagic

 Setting up the local environment
 --------------------------------